Inside: The research is in and the negative impact of technology on education is clear. What’s happening and what can we do about it?

 3. It is up to teachers to consider best practice.
 If technology allows students to discuss, debate, share, critique, create, transform and use their time meaningfully, it should be used wholeheartedly.
 If technology merely functions as a substitution, for example a worksheet online instead of on paper, it does not add value to the learning.

 When teachers and parents ask questions that students cannot Google answers to, this requires them to think creatively and make judgements about what information they do have access to.

 4. The discussion in schools now is about learning with technology, not the technology itself.
 It is relatively easy to implement a 1:1 device program for students.
 Changing the way we teach and learn is where the real challenge lies.
 The aim is ‘visible learning, invisible technology.’

 What can we do at home to manage technology saturation?

-- The Twenty Minute Rule: For students and adults, having a 20-minute non-technology break when you walk in the door after a long day (reading, article writing on paper, playing chess, musical instrument practice, a brisk walk or mindfulness) is a fantastic way to reboot your brain and prevents mindless hours of scrolling.
+4. The Twenty Minute Rule: For students and adults, having a 20-minute non-technology break when you walk in the door after a long day is a fantastic way to reboot your brain and prevents mindless hours of scrolling.
+Try reading, article writing on paper, playing chess, musical instrument practice, a brisk walk, or mindfulness.
 Do anything but get on a phone or laptop, and chances are you will return to work or study more energised.
-Otherwise, if you are like me, you’ll waste time on screens, end up with a sudden burst of energy at night, stay up too late and go to bed even later – rinse and repeat the next day.
+Otherwise, if you are like me, you’ll waste time on screens, end up with a sudden burst of energy at night, stay up too late, and go to bed even later – rinse and repeat the next day.
 Choose an activity to suit your interests and observe the change.